drblob1324/firewall-setup/README.md

 --- 192.168.2.2 ping statistics ---
 5 packets transmitted, 0 packets received, 100.0% packet loss
 ```
 meaning the firewall is indeed working.
-(I did have a bit of a worry when I realised that the ping was working, and then realised I was still SSH'd into the firewall system and so it wasn't "outside traffic")s
+(I did have a bit of a worry when I realised that the ping was working, and then realised I was still SSH'd into the firewall system and so it wasn't "outside traffic")